idio-lang/DIPS/source/implementing-idio/evaluator/evaluating-basics.rst

   its heart's content whereas we will eventually blow up our :lname:`C` stack if the sequence is too large.

-  The GoTo large sequence is that sequence of statements in a large source file.
+  The exemplar "large sequence" is that sequence of statements in a large source file.

   In practice, then, we convert the :lname:`Scheme`\ ly recursion into a :lname:`C`-friendly iterative loop and walk down the list of